I’m Sarah Mariann Martland. I am a cisgender, thirty-something, woman from North-West England. I use she/her pronouns (or they/them).

 I believe people when they tell me their experience in this life and I will sit in my own discomfort to learn and unlearn, know and unknow and do differently where different is needed.

-I believe representation matters and, while I am grateful to and will sometimes share the work of the many people (most often historically white men) in the mainstream mental health/trauma world whose research and work in this field have been vital to our current understandings of these topics, I hope to continuously seek out and amplify the often under-represented voices of humans with a range of identities, including those of victims/survivors of trauma themselves.
+I believe representation matters and, while I am grateful to and will sometimes share the work of the many people (most often historically white cisgender men) in the mainstream mental health/trauma world whose research and work in this field have been vital to our current understandings of these topics, I hope to continuously seek out and amplify the often under-represented voices of humans with a range of identities, including those of victims/survivors of trauma themselves.

 I do not apologise for any of the above.
 Nor is any of this open for debate.
 These are some of the parts of my humanity where I create and live from.